alonzorworks/cta_api_app/README.md

 # How The Project is Structured VERY IMPORTANT
 All of the functionality is on the home.py file.

+## When editing offline use the home_local.py file!
+### There you can supply your own keys in the .gitignore config folder you set up.

 I used the main.py file for testing.
 However that page is a great resource for exploring JSONs and other data.

 The code should work out of the box after you setup your config and .gitignore with your access keys.